mawds/library-shell/_episodes/04-scipt.md

 We are going to take the commands we repeat frequently and save them in files so that we can re-run all those operations again later by typing a single command.
 For historical reasons,
-a bunch of commands saved in a file is usually called a **shell script**, but make no mistake: these are actually small programs.
+a bunch of commands saved in a text file is usually called a **shell script**, but make no mistake: these are actually small programs, which we can create and edit with a text editor.

 > ## Which editor?
 > If you are using a Linux machine, or a Mac, your machine will almost certainly have the `nano` editor installed.
 This isn't installed as part of Git Bash, so we will use Windows' built in `notepad` editor instead.
 In the examples that follow below substitute `notepad` for `nano`.
 (If attempting to run notepad gives an error, try using `winpty notepad` instead).
 >
-{.callout}
+{: .callout}

 > ## Text vs. Whatever
 >